Araz1103/WordleGame/README.md

 You can see thee Jupyter Notebook of the game for more clarity on how it was written :D

-This is how thee game runs on the Jupyter Notebook:
+This is how the game runs on the Jupyter Notebook:

 <img width="536" alt="Screenshot 2022-05-02 at 6 44 21 AM" src="https://user-images.githubusercontent.com/43760737/166175078-0e6969cf-a8d8-45b8-bb87-103ad21eb971.png">